 Since instances depend on their service accounts to have access to Cloud Platform resources, avoid deleting service accounts when they are still used by running instances.
 If you delete the service accounts, the instances may start failing their operations.

 Restrict who can act as service accounts.
-Users who are Service Account Users for a service account can access all the resources for which the service account has access.
-Therefore be cautious when granting the serviceAccountUser role to a user.
+Users who are Service Account Users for a service account can indirectly access all the resources the service account has access to.
+Therefore, be cautious when granting the serviceAccountUser role to a user.

 Grant the service account only the minimum set of permissions required to achieve their goal.
 Learn about Granting roles to a service account for specific resources.